Forma: Garmin Recovery Data to Structured Strength Workouts

 Device Compatibility

-Forma currently works with any Garmin watch that reports Body Battery, HRV, sleep score, and training load.
+Forma works with any Garmin watch that reports Body Battery and HRV status.
 This covers most of the Forerunner, Fenix, Enduro, and Venu lines.
-Mid-range watches like the Forerunner 255 lack Training Readiness, but the Forma does not.
+Mid-range watches like the Forerunner 255 lack Training Readiness, but Forma does not need it.
 It works directly from the raw metrics.

 What It Does Not Do

-Forma does not yet track what happens during the workout.
+Forma does not track what happens during the workout.
 The current version does not log sets, count reps, or measure bar speed.
 Weight tracking and progressive overload are on the development roadmap.
-Still, today the tool focuses exclusively on the pre-workout decision: what type of session to do, and exactly what that session should contain.
+Today, the tool focuses exclusively on the pre-workout decision: what type of session to do, and exactly what that session should contain.

 Forma does not run a multi-week periodisation programme.
 Each day’s workout is prescribed independently based on that morning’s recovery state.
 There is no mesocycle structure, no planned deload week, and no progressive overload curve.
-In practice, the engine produces a natural autoregulation pattern.
-Users report roughly one easier week every three to four weeks, driven by recovery signals rather than a calendar.
-This is emergent, not programmed.
+The natural autoregulation pattern described above is emergent, not programmed.

 Current State and Roadmap

-Forma launched in early access in April 2026 as a free, no-login tool.
-In its first week, over 150 unique users generated nearly 300 workout decisions, entirely through organic word of mouth.
-The readiness tier distribution across all users follows a natural bell curve centred on R3 (Moderate), which suggests users are entering real data rather than gaming the inputs.
+Forma launched in early access in April 2026 as a free, manual-input web tool.
+In its first two weeks, over 300 unique users generated more than 700 workout decisions through organic reach and editorial coverage.
+The readiness tier distribution across all users follows the natural bell curve described above, centred on R3 (Moderate).

 The tool is built and maintained by a solo developer training on a Forerunner 255.